kkwon1/astro-portfolio/src/pages/posts/astronomy/09-19-24-astro-name-of-day.md

 It wasn't until I got a bit older that I noticed the English language _also_ had a similar pattern.
 The name of each day in the week had some mapping to celestial bodies in our solar system!
 (Perhaps it should concern me I did not notice "Sunday" sooner).

 One evening I chose to sit down and learn about the roots and origins of these names.
-I find it fascinating that you can find trace back these patterns across languages - and the connections run deeper than one might think.
+I find it fascinating that you can trace back these patterns across languages - and the connections run deeper than one might think.

 ## Names of the Days of the Week